razee-io/RemoteResource/docs/gitops.md

 Sample RR:

 Use `git` as backend service.
 Provide inputs as git request option.
-Personal access token should be a secret.
+Personal access token should be provided as a secret or in config map.

 ```yaml
 apiVersion: "deploy.razee.io/v1alpha2"